martindbp/ipvc/README.md

 * Picking lines when adding to stage, similar to git's `git add -p`
 * Virtual repos (in IPFS/MFS only, not on the filesystem)
 * Partial branch checkout
+* For large read-only files, link to IPFS fs mount?
 * Encryption of data/commits?
 * Issues, pull requests, discussions etc via pubsub and CRDTs
 * Equivalent of ignore file